Teaching-Accessibility/course-project-storyappteam/README.md

 Screen Title: Default home page; child view

-User-Computer Interaction: The user-computer interactions on this screen implement the feature separate child/adult user interfaces, as this view is for the child and the user can click on the Adult view in the upper right corner to navigate to the adult view.
+User-Computer Interaction: The user-computer interactions on this screen implement the feature library of stories, as this view contains a list of the stories that the users can tap on to read.
 It also implements a child-friendly UI, as it has big buttons, simple instructions, and bright colors.
-This page also features our library of pre-created stories, which the users can tap on to read.
+It also features an accessible design, as the colors have specifically been chosen to provide sufficient contrast for visually impaired users and the text is in an accessible font.

 Design Guidelines: